skavngr/rapidscan/README.md

 [![GitHub stars](https://img.shields.io/github/stars/skavngr/rapidscan.svg)](https://github.com/skavngr/rapidscan/stargazers)
 [![GitHub license](https://img.shields.io/github/license/skavngr/rapidscan.svg)](https://github.com/skavngr/rapidscan/blob/master/LICENSE)

-# :santa: RapidScan - _The Multi-Tool Web Vulnerability Scanner_
+# :red_square: RapidScan - _The Multi-Tool Web Vulnerability Scanner_

 ## Evolution:
 > It is quite a fuss for a pentester to perform _**binge-tool-scanning**_ (_running security scanning tools one after the other_) sans automation.
 Unless you are a pro at automating stuff, it is a herculean task to perform binge-scan for each and every engagement.
 The ultimate goal of this program is to solve this problem through automation; viz. **running multiple scanning tools to discover vulnerabilities, effectively judge false-positives, collectively correlate results** and **saves precious time**; all these under one roof.<p>Enter **RapidScan**.